 When Melville’s widow and his younger daughter broke up housekeeping in the early part of the twentieth century, many of the Melville family belongings arrived in South Orange.
 Fanny Thomas’s large home became a repository of everything from books, to furniture, to a “breadbox” full of manuscripts that was stored in the attic.
 At that time, the Melville – Thomas family donated two vases and a statue of Antinous to the South Orange Public Library.
 They were reported missing just years later.

-The Thomas daughters attended a private school for girls in South Orange, possibly one on Warwick Avenue, though there were many in the area at the time.
+The Thomas daughters attended a private school for girls in South Orange, possibly one on Warwick Avenue, .
 Eleanor Thomas, who became Eleanor Metcalf at her marriage, was unofficial keeper of her grandfather’s belongings, including the breadbox and his desk.
 She donated the box and its manuscripts to Harvard University; one of the journals turned out to contain Melville’s masterpiece Billy Budd, published posthumously in 1924.

 That was many years after the Thomas family inherited Melville’s belongings.
 Middleton explained that the family “gave things away” to neighbors, friends, and family members who needed furniture.
 Some of Melville’s books were given away to someone who had a new set of shelves and simply needed to fill them.